 Facility Inspections

-Turning to our inspection category, it appears this facility has received respectable inspections in recent years as well.
-We gave it a grade of B- in this category.
-Inspection ratings take several factors into consideration, including deficiencies and substantiated complaints.
-You can find more information about each of these factors by reviewing copies of nursing homes' inspection reports.
-Although this place had some deficiencies on its inspection report, none of them were major deficiencies based on CMS' scale.
+We also awarded this nursing home a B- for our inspections rating.
+This is better than its overall grade.
+These inspection ratings weigh several factors, including deficiencies, substantiated complaints and federal fines.
+You can learn more about each of these items by reviewing copies of nursing homes' inspection reports.
+While this facility had a few deficiencies on its inspection report, none of them were serious based on CMS' scale.
 Finally, this facility had no substantiated complaints this year from residents, which is an excellent sign.

 Nurse Quality